Are you wondering which is the best water flosser in the UK right now? Our guide is here to help you decide.

-If you want to keep your mouth as healthy as possible, you should be flossing every day.
-Statistics show, however, that only a quarter of British and American adults floss regularly.
+Maintaining good oral hygiene means you should be flossing every day.
+Statistics show, however, that only a quarter of British adults floss regularly.
 If this is something you struggle with, have you tried an electric water flosser?

 Many people are put off using conventional string dental floss for a variety of reasons: